How does variability in cells aging and growth rates influence the malthus parameter?: The age-structured model with variability

-(for $B$ differentiable), a condition of sign on $B'-B^2$ is nothing but imposing $f_B$ to be decreasing (statement (i)) or increasing (statement (ii)) .
+(for $B$ differentiable), a condition of sign on $B'-B^2$ is nothing but imposing $\Psi_B$ to be decreasing (statement (i)) or increasing (statement (ii)).
 One canonical example is the following.
 Assume that $B$ is constant equal to $b>0$ so that $\gamma(a,v) = vb$ for any $(a,v) \in \Ss$.
-Then, $f_B$ is the exponential density of mean $b^{-1}$: it is non-increasing and statement (i) of Theorem~\ref{4_thm:ageinfluence} applies. \\
+Then, $\Psi_B$ is the exponential density of mean $b^{-1}$: it is decreasing and statement (i) of Theorem~\ref{4_thm:ageinfluence} applies. \\

-We give the proof of Theorem~\ref{4_thm:ageinfluence} now: relying mainly on Jensen's inequality, we obtained a straightforward proof.
+We give the proof of Theorem~\ref{4_thm:ageinfluence} now.
+Relying mainly on Jensen's inequality, we obtain a straightforward proof.

 \begin{proof}[Proof of Theorem~\ref{4_thm:ageinfluence}] Let $\lambda_{B,\bar v}$ be such that

 and $\lambda_{B,\rho}$ be such that